Ischi94/statistical-rethinking/chapter2.md

 ## Question 2E3

-**Which of the expressions below correspond to the statement: *the probability that it is Monday, given that it is raining?* **
+**Which of the expressions below correspond to the statement: "the probability that it is Monday, given that it is raining?"**

 Pr(Monday|rain)
 Pr(rain|Monday)